 Four ways to use WP files under OS X | Files that must be converted by hand | The WPWordConverter | The WPLO Converter | The WP Converter | Miscellaneous converters made for this site | Convert WPMac files with Japanese, Chinese, Korean, and other scripts | LibreOffice and other Mac-based word processors | Other Mac-based conversion software | Home page

 If you have WordPerfect for DOS or WordPerfect for Windows files that you want to open in your ancient copy of Microsoft Word for the Mac, you may ignore this page and go directly to another page on this site.

 If you want to open or use WordPerfect files in Microsoft Word for Windows, see a separate page.

 1. Run WordPerfect for Windows under Parallels Desktop or VMware Fusion.
 The commercial applications Parallels Desktop and VMware Fusion can both run a Windows application in a window on the OS X desktop, and both work surprisingly well to integrate a Windows application into OS X. You will need a copy of Windows itself in order to use these applications.
 Search the web for the web sites of these programs.
 A free application, VirtualBox, can accomplish similar feats, but is infinitely more difficult to set up.

 2. Run WordPerfect for DOS under emulation software (recommended only for experienced users of WPDOS).
-Various methods to perform this feat are described on a separate pages for this site's recommended DOSBox method and other, more complex methods based on Windows and either Parallels Desktop or VMware Fusion.
+Various methods to perform this feat are described on a separate pages for this site's new vDosWP method or its DOSBox method and other, more complex methods based on Windows and either Parallels Desktop or VMware Fusion.

 3. Run WordPerfect for the Macintosh under software that emulates an old 68K or PowerPC Mac (recommended only for experienced users of WPMac).
 These methods are described on separate pages for a recommended and well-integrated system and a less-advanced alternative system, mostly for older Macs.